Australian Bushfire Rating System Fact Sheet

 School procedures for the bushfire season

 Fire danger ratings and warnings are used in Victoria to provide clear direction on the safest options for preserving life.

-Schools and children’s services listed on the DET Bushfire At-Risk Register (BARR) and those at risk of grassfire (Category 4) will be closed when a Code Red fire danger rating day is determined in their Bureau of Meteorology district.
+Schools and children’s services listed on the DET Bushfire At-Risk Register (BARR) and those at risk of grassfire (Category 4) will be closed when a Catastrophic fire danger rating day is determined in their Bureau of Meteorology district.
 Our school has been identified as being one of those at high bushfire or grassfire risk.